yuliyagryniv/sml209-18/index.md

   </p>

 <p>
-  For more information regarding the francophone countries around the world, click here, from where the above data has been sourced.
+  For more information regarding the francophone countries around the world, click <a href="https://www.babbel.com/en/magazine/how-many-people-speak-french-and-where-is-french-spoken/"> here</a>, from where the above data has been sourced.
   </p>
 <p>